Money Management

 Cecil Staton, CFP®, CSLP®, President & Wealth Advisor at Arch Financial Planning, adds, “When buying a used car, it’s always important to take your time and do plenty of research.
 Be sure to investigate the vehicle’s history, past owners, and available options.
 You should also find a reliable mechanic or certified service center to inspect the car so you can be sure of its condition.
 Check for any potential recalls, warranties, or liens that may also affect your buying decision.
 If possible, test drive the vehicle and make sure you’re comfortable with all its features before signing paperwork or handing over payment.

-Blaine Thiederman, MBA, CFP, Founder and Principal Advisor at Progress Wealth Management, offers these five tips when buying a used car:
+Blaine Thiederman, MBA, CFP, offers these five tips when buying a used car:

 1. Don’t ever finance your car through the dealership.
 Used car dealerships make their money on financing and markups.
 When you get your auto loan, they may try to charge you an astronomical interest rate and/or add massive origination fees.
 Google the lowest-APR auto loans and get at least three quotes from online auto loan companies.
 I have yet to see a dealership beat these.